-Units have the opportunity to mail in medical forms to camp for pre-screening prior to arrival.
+Units can mail medical forms to camp for pre-screening prior to arrival.
 Please mail the forms directly to camp (Attn.
 Health Lodge Staff) at least two weeks prior to arrival.
 To protect privacy please do not FAX forms.
 The unit should also plan to bring another set of copies of all medical forms with them as well, just in case!
 National BSA requires that everyone must go through a Health Check upon arrival.
 Participants with forms that the Health Lodge staff has already inspected will be allowed to go through an expedited Health Check process at the Hubbs Program Center on Sunday.